 Table 13 shows the incidental take calculated for the Comal Springs riffle beetle, Comal Springs dryopid beetle, and Peck's Cave amphipod relative to the HCP mitigation and restoration activities as well as the HCP measures and drought.
-For both the Comal Springs riffle beetle and Peck's Cave amphipod the percentage of impacted areas was less than 25% of the total occupied habitat and thus the 25th percentile density (Table 9) was applied.
+For the Comal Springs riffle beetle, the percentage of impacted area was less than 25% so the 25th percentile density was applied (Table 9).
+For the Peck's Cave amphipod, the percentage of impacted areas was greater than 25% but less than 50% of the total occupied habitat and thus the median density (Table 9) was applied.
 As previously stated, only the mean is presently available for use in calculating incidental take for the Comal Springs dryopid beetle.